harjanaz/indo-european/md-files/dodge2021-birds.md

-> [[dodge]].
+> [Dodge, Erick](dodge.md).
 "The Chants of Birds and Poet-Priests in the Vedic, Indo-Iranian, and Indo-European Traditions".
 MA Class Paper.

 > [pdf](a/dodge2021-birds.pdf)